Reava/Template-Single-Package/README.md

 * If you want to customize your buttons color on your default VRChat template, simply import [ColorScheme.css](https://github.com/Reava/Template-Single-Package/blob/main/Website/ColorScheme.css) to your Website folder, then add the line ```<link rel="stylesheet" href="ColorScheme.css">``` in the header of the 'Website/index.html' file of your own package!

 The action which rebuilds the listing also publishes a landing page.
 The source for this page is in `Website/index.html`.
 The automation system uses [Scriban](https://github.com/scriban/scriban) to fill in the objects like `{{ this }}` with information from the latest release's manifest, so it will stay up-to-date with the name, id and description that you provide there.
 You are welcome to modify this page however you want - just use the existing `{{ template.objects }}` to fill in that info wherever you like.
 The entire contents of your "Website" folder are published to your GitHub Page each time.

+## Credits & Thanks

+Obviously if you know me, you know I barely did anything here beside make it nice and tidy and put it all together for others.
+* [Tapghoul](https://tapghoul.dev/) For the help with figuring out how to make it work and learn how to setup that stuff in the first place / etc.
+* [Rrazgriz](https://github.com/rrazgriz) For making a similar repo structure that made me want to make this in the first place
+* And of course VRChat for their [Package template](https://github.com/vrchat-community/template-package) and the community's work
+* I did figure out and make the color scheme CSS file, file structure, nice instructions for the new way to do it, base files to make it faster and so on.

+  Enjoy :3